facephi/sdk-mobile-documentation/docs/android/Selphi_IAD_Component.md

 ## 6. Receiving the Result

 The launch returns an `SdkResult`.
-Differentiate between success and error:
+Differentiate between success and error (the result data will include the “iad” field with the information obtained; see section 6.2.):

 ```java
 when (response) {